Living with HIV

 - ADAP Directory, from the ADAP Advocacy Association

-AIDS Drug Assistance Programs (ADAPs) make HIV medicines and other services available to people who are living with HIV and do not have sufficient health insurance or are in need of financial assistance.
-The ADAP Directory collects current ADAP-related information from all 50 states, the District of Columbia, and several U.S. territories in a searchable database.
+AIDS Drug Assistance Programs (ADAPs) make HIV medicines and other services available to people who are living with HIV and do not have sufficient health insurance or need financial assistance.
+The ADAP Directory is an online resource that includes current ADAP-related information from all 50 states, the District of Columbia, and several U.S. territories.

 - NASTAD Membership Directory

 Use the National Alliance of State and Territorial AIDS Directors’ (NASTAD) directory to find health care specialists involved with ADAPs in your state.